-Home-schooled students will be required to provide a high school transcript and a copy of their SAT or ACT test scores.
-Both the grades on the transcript and the SAT/ACT test scores are reviewed to determine admissions and scholarship eligibility.
+Home-schooled students are required to provide their high school transcripts and copies of their SAT or ACT test scores.
+Both the grades on the transcript and the SAT/ACT test scores will be reviewed to determine admissions and scholarship eligibility.
 The following scores are required for admittance: SAT Evidence-Based Reading and Writing score of 480 or ACT English & Reading (combined) score of 34 and SAT Math score of 530 or ACT Math score of 21.*

 Home-schooled students must be able to document that they have completed high school.
 Verification documents for home-schooled students include at least one of the following:

 - a high school diploma/transcript recognized by their state department of education

 - high school equivalency exam

 or, with respect to home-schooled students who are above the compulsory age of school attendance,